 The Sony LinkBuds S are satisfactory for neutral sound.
 Out of the box, they have a warm sound profile.
 Although they lack a bit of low-bass, they have a neutral mid-range, so vocals and lead instruments are present and clear in your mixes.
 Sibilants like cymbals are dull due to a dip in the treble range, but luckily, you can customize their sound to your liking using their companion app's graphic EQ and presets.
-That said, since they have an in-ear fit, their passive soundstage doesn't feel very immersive.
+That said, their passive soundstage doesn't feel very immersive since they have an in-ear fit.

 The Sony LinkBuds S are great for sports and fitness.
-These lightweight buds have a comfortable as well as stable fit and are very portable, making them a solid choice for running or working out.
+These lightweight buds have a comfortable and stable fit and are very portable, making them a solid choice for running or working out.
 They're also well-built and are certified IPX4 for resistance against water splashes.

 The Sony LinkBuds S are good for office use.
 These buds have a comfortable fit and have an ANC system that can reduce noise like office chit-chat and the hum of AC units so that you can focus on your work.
 They also don't leak much audio at high volumes.
 While their over seven hours of continuous playback time may not last through your entire work day, their carrying case supplies an additional 2.3 charges, which is handy in a pinch.

-The Sony LinkBuds S are Bluetooth headphones, and their latency is likely to be too high for wireless gaming.
+The Sony LinkBuds S are Bluetooth headphones, and their latency is likely too high for wireless gaming.

-The Sony LinkBuds S are Bluetooth headphones, and you can't use them wired.
+The Sony LinkBuds S are Bluetooth headphones; you can't use them wired.

-The Sony LinkBuds S are fair for phone calls.
-These buds have an integrated mic, but it has some trouble separating your voice from background noise.
+The Sony LinkBuds S are just okay for phone calls.
+These buds have an integrated mic, but it has trouble separating your voice from background noise, and your voice can be completely drowned out.
 Recorded speech also sounds thin and distorted, though you won't have too much of an issue being heard clearly.
 On the upside, they have an ANC system that does an excellent job blocking background noise, meaning you can focus on your call.